UMAprotocol/launch-emp/README.md

 ## Customize your deployment parameters

 It is recommended to keep the default empParams struct and only customize your construction parameters by passing in the listed mandatory args.
-See [the script](./index.js) or this [documentation](https://docs.umaproject.org/build-walkthrough/emp-parameters) for more details.
+See [the script](./index.js) or [documentation](https://docs.umaproject.org/build-walkthrough/emp-parameters) for more details.